 The advancing digitalisation in public administration, industry and civil society is leading to a steadily growing risk, which is due, among other things, to the use of untrustworthy digital products.
 The security and independence of Switzerland is particularly at risk if insecure cyber-physical components are used in the operation of critical infrastructures such as the

 energy supply, financial market, transport and communication infrastructure, hospitals and water supply, police and army.
 In addition, Switzerland faces an unacceptable risk when millions of potentially insecure components are used in the economy and civil society, be they network routers, messaging services, collaboration and video platforms, and IoT devices.

-The National Test Institute for Cyber Security NTC tests networked components for their cyber security on behalf of the Confederation, cantonal and municipal authorities, industry as well as universities and NGOs.
+The National Test Institute for Cyber Security NTC tests networked components for their cyber security on behalf of the Confederation, cantonal and municipal authorities, industry as well as NGOs.

 The NTC guarantees independent and in-depth testing of the security and trustworthiness of cyber-physical components and makes a strategic contribution to maintaining Switzerland's security and independence.

 The NTC is a national test centre for independent and in-depth testing of the security and trustworthiness of cyber-physical components.
 It is building up its own testing and research infrastructure in the canton of Zug and works closely with universities, private providers of security tests and international test centres.

 The NTC has existed as an association domiciled in the canton of Zug since December 2020.

 Priority is given to audit mandates relating to critical infrastructures, authorities such as the police and the army, as well as audits of networked components that are used in large numbers in the Swiss economy and civil society.

 Independence from all manufacturers has top priority.
 Financial participation by product manufacturers and service providers is excluded.
 Any influence of persons and organisations on self-determination and objectivity is completely prevented.